russelljjarvis/ScienceAccessibility/CONTRIBUTING.md

 # Contributing to Open Source Science Accessibility Project
+(this draws heavily from https://github.com/github/opensource.guide)

 We're excited to hear and learn from you.